ClockworkBunny/quant_models/README.md

 ## Part 5 Technical  Features

 This part is a high-level wrapper of the ta-lib.
-Another modification is that we want to normalize the features.
+In addition, we are trying to combine several ta indicators into a new feature, which is normalized.

 ## Part 6 Utils Module